mittalswastik/ttex_implementation/README.md

       * For more information see [CMake](https://llvm.org/docs/CMake.html)

-### T-Tex Installation Guide
+### T-Tex

-This is a document to help you set up LLVM/Clang along with OpenMP and T-Tex security in built.

-1. Clone the respository
+1. Clone the repository and switch to branch [ttex_update](https://github.ncsu.edu/smittal6/ttex_implementation/tree/ttex_update)
-2. Modify the BUILD_PATH (according to your LLVM cloned path) in "scr" script in the same folder as README and execute
-   * ``chmod +x scr``
-   * ``./scr``

-### Configuring the file paths in the T-Tex pass to sync with T-Tex runtime profiler
+## T-Tex Setup: configuring the file paths in the T-Tex pass to sync with T-Tex runtime profiler

 T-Tex is a multiphase security model.
 Execution time analysis is conveyed via the profiler to the llvm pass using binary files.